FrachlitzStudio/MessageLoggerBot/README.md

 # Discord Message Logger Bot

 ## About
 Discord Bot, that logs sent messages, deleted messages and edited messages.
+**This bot saves not only messages, but also images/files.**

 ## Installation
 1. Install [Node.js](https://nodejs.org/).